smartmedical-jp/poetics-sdk/cpp/README.md

 The major `C++` IDEs like Visual Studio should already support `CMakePresets.json` and require no particular configuration.

-For example [Visual Studio Code](https://code.visualstudio.com/) with the [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) let you to open the root folder of this repository, and select in the status bar the CMake preset (e.g. `ninja-multi-vcpkg`), as show in the following image:
+For example [Visual Studio Code](https://code.visualstudio.com/) with the [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) let you to open the root folder (`cpp`) of this repository, and select the default build target (ex: `all, poetics-sdk, poetics-standalone, ...`) or target to launch (ex: `poetics_standalone, poetics_test`), as shown in the following image:

 ![CMake's preset selection in the status bar of Visual Studio Code](./img/vscode_cmakepresets_selection.png)

 <br>